AdedayoBabarinde/aws-bootcamp-cruddur-2023/journal/week3.md

   return data, 200
 ```

-- Imported this file `cognito_jwt_token.py` from the library and edit it to work in our app, here is the final version [cognito_jwt_token.py](https://github.com/AbdassalamAhmad/aws-bootcamp-cruddur-2023/blob/main/backend-flask/lib/cognito_jwt_token.py)
+- Imported this file `cognito_jwt_token.py` from the library and edit it to work in our app

 - Added this code to see if we're logged in by showing us more data in our `home feed page`
 ```py